catatonicTrepidation/ShapeshifterHtml/README.md

 Open Terminal, or whatever you have python on and run `python shapeshifter.py` or `python3 shapeshifter.py` or whatever floats your boat

 ### Using your own levels
-While collecting html puzzles, it occurred to me that the puzzle actually dynamically changes.
+While collecting html puzzles, it occurred to me that the puzzle actually dynamically changes (the levels are not necessarily identical each time you play).
 To replace the puzzle, just inspect the element and select 'edit as html', and save the contents as `something.html`

 Example: